Waterworld: Video games

 Video games based on the film were released for the Super NES, Game Boy, Virtual Boy, and PC.
-There was to be a release for the Genesis, but it was canceled and was only available on the Sega Channel.
-A Sega Saturn version of the game was also planned, and development was completed, but like its Genesis counterpart it was cancelled prior to release.
+A Genesis version was only released on the Sega Channel.
+A Sega Saturn version of the game was also planned, and development was completed, but it was cancelled prior to release.
 The Super NES and Game Boy releases were only available in the United Kingdom and Australia.
 While the Super NES and Virtual Boy versions were released by Ocean Software, the PC version was released by Interplay.
 The Virtual Boy version of the game was the only movie licensed game for the system.
+Minigames based on the stage show appear in Universal Studios Theme Parks Adventure for GameCube and Welcome to Universal Studios Japan for PlayStation 2.

-In the 1997 episode of The Simpsons titled The Springfield Files, Milhouse Van Houten is seen playing a fictional video game called Kevin Costner's Waterworld.
+In the 1997 episode of The Simpsons, "The Springfield Files", Milhouse Van Houten is seen playing a fictional video game called Kevin Costner's Waterworld.
 After depositing 40 quarters (US$10), the character takes two steps before a game over screen appears and a voice (implied to be Costner) says "Game over, please deposit forty quarters."
 In 2022, a developer using the handle "Macaw45" made a full-length video game adaptation of the fictional game, which involves the player fighting characters such as the Nord and Deacon, and inserting 40 quarters into the arcade machine each time the player dies.